panrafal/chequer-php/Readme.md

 }
 ```

 Query language
 --------------
 Query language is modelled a bit after MongoDB.
-At least the operands start with '$' (use single quotes or escape!) and share the same names.
+At least the operators start with '$' (use single quotes or escape!) and share the same names.

 A `query` can be:
 * `scalar` (`string`, `int` etc.) - the value should match the query (with type conversion - 1 == '1')